takeyamajp/docker-postfix/README.md

 ## DKIM
 Public key will be displayed on 'docker logs'.
 Mount volume '/keys' on your host machine.
 Otherwise DKIM keys will be changed every time this container starts.
-You may need to change Selector from 'default' if you have other mail server.
+If you have a mail server besides this container, You will need to change Selector from 'default' so that it doesn't overlap with other one.

 ## Logging
 This container logs all failed and successful deliveries to 'docker logs'.